qgis/QGIS-Documentation/docs/gentle_gis_introduction/introducing_gis.rst

 GIS Systems work with many different types of data. **Vector data** is stored as a series of ``X, Y`` coordinate pairs inside the computer's memory.
-Vector data are used to represent points, lines and areas.
-Illustration :numref:`figure_vector_data` shows different types of vector data being viewed in a GIS application.
+Vector data are used to represent points, lines and areas. :numref:`figure_vector_data` shows different types of vector data being viewed in a GIS application.
 In the tutorials that follow we will be exploring vector data in more detail.